-- Are the described objectives of the funding instrument (see section 2.2 and section 3.3) sufficiently met? - Does the application sufficiently account for the ways in which the project addresses the call's theme of strengthened clinical and independent research? - Does the application sufficiently account for the ways in which the research area is of limited commercial interest or has limited opportunities for external funding, e.g., from research foundations?
+- Are the described objectives of the funding instrument (see section 2.2 and section 3.3) sufficiently met? - Does the application sufficiently account for the ways in which the project addresses the call's theme of independent green research?

 Scientific quality: